How does eSIM complement IoT devices?

 Cellular Connectivity technologies

 Cellular network-based IoT connectivity offers comprehensive security and high interoperability, allowing organizations to scale quickly.
-Enterprises can choose from a selection of connectivity technology such as NB-IoT, LTE-M, 3G, LTE, and 5G that best suits their data requirements.
+Enterprises can choose from a selection of connectivity technologies such as NB-IoT, LTE-M, 3G, LTE, and 5G that best suit their data requirements.
 It should also be noted that enterprises can choose a combination of technologies for seamless device connectivity to suit their industry-specific applications.

 Data Roaming for eSIM IoT-enabled devices